UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Related Work

 \subsection{Cued Speech Recognition}

-CS is an augmented lip-reading system enhanced by hand coding, offering significant support to the hearing-impaired community.
-While CSR task focuses on converting CS videos into linguistic texts, leveraging both lips and hands as distinct modalities that provide complementary information \cite{liu2019pilot,papadimitriou2021fully}.
-Existing CSR methods often process lip and hand features independently, followed by feature fusion for content recognition \cite{liu2020re,liu2024computation,liu2023cross,zhang2023cuing}.
-Due to the asynchronous nature of lip and hand movements, achieving effective fusion remains a challenging problem.
-Liu \textit{et al.} \cite{liu2020re} introduced a re-synchronization procedure to align hand features with lip features, addressing the temporal mismatch.
-While a transformer-based cross-modal mutual learning framework has been developed to facilitate multimodal interaction \cite{liu2023cross,liu2024computation}.
-Zhang \textit{et al.} \cite{zhang2023cuing} further explored privacy risks in the training process by applying federated learning.
-In contrast, our approach takes whole video frames as input that models lip and hand features simultaneously, avoiding the complexities of feature fusion.
-Moreover, we propose a pose-aware visual processor to enhance feature representation between the two modalities, thereby improving recognition accuracy.
+CS augments lip reading with hand coding to support the hearing-impaired.
+The CSR task aims to transcribe CS videos into text by leveraging lips and hands as complementary modalities~\cite{liu2019pilot,papadimitriou2021fully}.
+Most CSR methods extract lip and hand features separately and fuse them for recognition~\cite{liu2020re,liu2024computation,liu2023cross,zhang2023cuing}.
+Due to the asynchronous nature of these modalities, effective fusion remains challenging.
+Liu \textit{et al.}~\cite{liu2020re} proposed re-synchronization to align hand with lip features, while transformer-based mutual learning~\cite{liu2023cross,liu2024computation} improves multimodal interaction.
+Zhang \textit{et al.}~\cite{zhang2023cuing} addressed privacy concerns via federated learning.
+In contrast, we directly model lip and hand cues from whole frames, avoiding explicit fusion.
+A pose-aware visual processor is introduced further to enhance cross-modal representation and improve performance.